-My sweetheart Dave moonlights as a tax preparer, and every year at the beginning of February, he begins his Groundhog Day schedule.
-He works a full day at his day job, evenings and Saturdays at a CPA’s office, and sees his own clients late at night and on Sundays.
-Somehow, I always seem to have a major writing deadline during the same period.
+My sweetheart Dave works as a tax preparer, and every year at the beginning of February, he begins his Groundhog Day schedule.
+He works a full day, Monday through Saturday, at a CPA’s office, with an hour-long commute each direction, then sees his own clients at home late at night and on Sundays.
+Somehow, I always seem to have a major writing project during the same period.
 With Dave not around to keep me company, I often work 12-hour days.

 Somewhere around mid-March, we start saying to each other in the morning, “Is it Groundhog Day again?”
-As we feed the cats and brush our teeth and stumble off to work, it feels like we’ve already done this day a thousand times before.
+As we wolf down a bowl of oatmeal and brush our teeth and stumble off to work, it feels like we’ve already done this day a thousand times before.

 For us, this phase only lasts the twelve weeks until April 15.
-Then we take our annual trip to Hawaii, and return home to a more normal existence that includes time for learning, play, contemplation, and rest.
+Then we take a well-deserved vacation, and return home to a more normal existence that includes time for learning, play, contemplation, and rest.
 But I remember the days before I learned how to live a balanced life, when Groundhog Day was 365 days per year.

-I see many of my students and readers now trapped in the same cycle of endless work and responsibility.
+I see many of my self-employed professional clients trapped in the same cycle of endless work and responsibility.
 Their day begins with making breakfast and lunch for the whole family, getting everyone dressed, and delivering them where they need to be.
-Then they’re off to work.
-If they commute, they’re often checking voice mail and making calls on the way.
+Then it’s time for work.
+If they commute to an office or client site, they’re often checking voice mail and making calls on the way.

-After a full day at the job, it’s time to ferry the kids to or from their next activity.
-Eventually, everyone gets fed, then there is more work to do for the boss or their business, housecleaning or repairs to be done, volunteer work, or yet another activity for the kids.
+After a full day working, it’s time to ferry the kids to or from their next activity.
+Eventually, everyone gets fed, then there is more work to do for a client or their business, housecleaning or repairs to be done, volunteer work, or yet another activity for the kids.
 By the time they lie down at night, there’s often six hours or less before it’s time to get up and do it all again.
 Weekends get filled up with more of the same.
 It seems there’s always something important scheduled and pressing errands to run.
 And there’s never enough time to sleep.